bigtreetech/docs/docs/PandaTouch.md

 * Automatic IP address healing when the router changes an IP of the printer.
 * Changes to grouping to allow more than one group and individual printer access without needing to set it to master.
+* Patch to better handle mesh networks with multiple matching SSIDs.

 ### How to update firmware